 The centre was managed by a suitably qualified and experienced person.
 She had a good knowledge of the assessed needs and support requirements for residents availing of respite in the centre.
-The person in charge held a degree in applied social studies and social care and a certificate in management.
-She had more than 13 years management experience.
+The person in charge had been working with the provider for more than 12 years with eight of those years being in management positions.
+She had taken up the post for person in charge of this centre in May 2021.
+She held a degree in social care and a certificate in management.
+At the time of inspection, she was in the process of completing a masters in social care leadership and management.
 She was in a full time position and was not responsible for any other service.
 She was found to have a good knowledge of the requirements of the regulations.
 The person in charge reported that she felt supported in her role and had regular formal and informal contact with her manager.